christianrosdahl/ahei-keyboard/README.md

 ### MacOS

 1. Download the keyboard layout file in the folder `macOS` ending in `.keylayout` (click on the file in the list of files and then on the download symbol "Download raw file" above the file content).
+For the Swedish variant, `ahei_swedish.keylayout` is the normal variant described above.
+The alternative wide-mod variant `ahei_swedish_wide.keylayout` is described further down in this text.
 2. Open Finder, click _Go_ in the menu at the top of the screen, and select _Computer_.
 Go to _Macintosh HD -> Library -> Keyboard Layouts_.
 (If _Library_ doesn't appear, try holding down the _Option_ key.)
 3. Put the `.keylayout` file in that folder.
 4. Restart the computer.